Child car seat buying guide

 Should I buy a second-hand child car seat?

-It may be tempting to buy a second-hand car seat off eBay, especially if you want a more expensive, fashionable model.
-But it’s highly advisable that you don’t.
+It may be tempting to buy a second-hand car seat from a site like eBay, especially if you want a more expensive, fashionable model.
+But it’s highly recommended that you don't

 You don’t know if anything’s happened to the car seat.
 It may have been involved in an accident or might have hidden flaws that you only discover later.

-If you’re using a ‘hand-me-down’ from older siblings or friends and family, make sure the seat is still in working order and you have the original instructions.
-Car seats age and may become brittle or not work so well over time.
+If you’re using a hand-me-down from an older sibling or friends, make sure the seat is still in working order and you have the original instructions.
+Car seats have expiration dates, usually between 6-10 years, depending on the manufacturer.
+Older seats may not meet current safety standards, even if they appear undamaged.

 The sensible advice, for peace of mind, is to buy a brand-new car seat.
 If you’re finding it difficult to find an affordable car seat, ask your local council road safety department if they know of any child seat discount schemes.